MadTooler/Gobbit_Line_Commander/README.md

 For line following, the Pololu QTR-8RC infrared line sensor is required.

-The Adafruit Motor Shield V2 and the QTRSensors libraries are required.
+Local copies of the Adafruit Motor Shield V2 and the QTRSensors libraries are embedded in this library.

 https://youtu.be/cKk6qsHKJO8